-2.13.
+2.11.
 LADWP OFFICE OF EMERGENCY MANAGEMENT (OEM)

-LADWP's OEM coordinates with all other City of Los Angeles Departments that play key roles in responding to emergencies.
-In addition, LADWP has a long-standing working relationship and communication protocol with the LAFD, LACoFD, and Cal Fire before, during, and after wildfire events.
-A key indicator of our coordination and preparedness is LAFD's response time.
+LADWP's OEM coordinates with all other City Departments that play key roles in responding to emergencies.
+In addition, LADWP has a long-standing working relationship and communication protocol with the LAFD before, during, and after wildfire events.
+Within the City, LAFD oversees direct communication with LACoFD and Cal Fire before, during, and after wildfire events.
+A key indicator of the City's coordination and preparedness is LAFD's response time.
 For example, the maximum response time by LAFD personnel within the City limits is five to seven minutes.
 During emergencies, LADWP's OEM coordinates with Los Angeles City Departments who have pre-defined key response roles.
 As LADWP's communication channel to the City, LADWP OEM acts as a liaison with the LAFD.
 Information from LACoFD or the Cal Fire is disseminated through this communication chain.